fabiomangano/fabiomangano/README.md

 * 🤖 AI-assisted Engineering

 ---

-## 🚀 Selected Highlights
+## Highlights

-### Julius Bär

-Designed the frontend architecture for the migration of an ecosystem of **40+ enterprise applications**, standardizing development workflows and reducing integration time from **days to hours**.

-### Giuffrè Editore

-Defined the migration strategy from Magento to a **Headless Architecture**, reducing development costs by **~50%** while improving UX, SEO and performance.

-### Portale Deleghe

-Designed the frontend architecture and coordinated stakeholders and development teams, delivering an **AgID-compliant** platform focused on accessibility, security and software quality.

-### Criterion (European Research Project)
+• Frontend architecture for 40+ enterprise applications

+• Reduced Magento migration costs by ~50% through a headless architecture

+• Designed an AgID-compliant frontend platform for the Italian Public Administration

-Contributed to the development of an **open-source collaborative editor** as part of a European research initiative, working on real-time collaboration features and enterprise frontend development.
+• Contributor to an open-source collaborative editor within a European research project

-### Ristoranti.it

-Migrated backend services from **AWS EC2 to AWS Lambda**, reducing infrastructure costs by **~90%**, and contributed to an ecosystem of **800+ white-label mobile/PWA applications**.

 ---